pytact/office-world-be/cursor/guidelines/Feature6/F6_api_spec.md

 4. **Audit Logging (F-011):** Audit logging system is available and automatically logs all salary-related actions
 5. **Salary Slip Generation:** External service/template is available for generating salary slip PDFs
 6. **Multi-tenancy:** All salary data is scoped to the organization from the JWT token's `org_id` claim
-7. **Data Immutability:** SalaryPayment and SalaryHistory records are never modified or deleted (append-only)
+7. **Data Immutability:** SalaryPayment and SalaryHistory records are never modified or deleted (append-only).
+Salary payments are legal records and PUT/DELETE operations are forbidden.
 8. **BankInfo Updates:** Updates to BankInfo affect future salary payments only, past payments remain unchanged
 9. **No Retroactive Recalculation:** System does not support retroactive salary recalculation
-10. **Manual Payment Execution:** Salary payment execution is manual (not scheduled/automated)
+10. **Payment Execution:** Salary payment execution is done via `POST /salary-payments/run` endpoint (used by HR and automated payroll jobs)

 ---